 What are the treatments for fecal and urinary incontinence related to the spine in children?

 Our Bowel Management Program implements a customized set of treatments to help your child achieve the ability to stay clean and free from accidents.
 Your child benefits from working with nutritionists who create optimal diet plans and who offer helpful tips for increasing fiber intake for parents who have kids that are picky eaters.
-A nurse practitioner and child psychologist oversees treatment plans and makes adjustments as needed.
+A nurse practitioner and child psychologist oversees treatment plans and adjusts as needed.

 Other non-surgical treatments include: